shelkmike/NTproc/README.md

 <b>NTproc</b> is a pipeline for <b>N</b>anopore <b>T</b>ranscriptome reads <b>proc</b>essing.
 The main function of NTproc is removal of reads that correspond to fragmented cDNAs.
-NTproc supposes that a read corresponds to a fragmented cDNA if the read doesn't have PCR adapter sequences on both ends.
+NTproc supposes that a read corresponds to a fragmented cDNA if the read doesn't have PCR adapter sequences on both ends.<br>
 In addition to removal of reads that belong to fragmented cDNAs, NTproc rotates reads such that their poly-A tails become on the right (3') end of reads.
 Also, NTproc trims adapters and performs demultiplexing.<br><br>

 ### Installation